sweetpea-org/sweetpea-py/docs/_source/api/main.rst

 Experiments
 ===========

-Create an experiment description using :func:`.CrossBlock` or :func:`.MultiCrossBlock`, then generate trials for the experiment using :func:`.synthesize_trials`.
+Create an experiment description using :class:`.CrossBlock` or :class:`.MultiCrossBlock`, then generate trials for the experiment using :func:`.synthesize_trials`.
 Print generated trials using :func:`.print_experiments`.